Ted Hope: Early life

-Film career
+Career

 The Good Machine

 In 1990, Hope and James Schamus founded Good Machine, an independent film production company based in New York.
 They started doing line production for hire for Claire Denis, Dani Levy, and Jan Schutte.
 At Good Machine, Hope and James Schamus produced Ang Lee's early films including Pushing Hands, The Wedding Banquet and Eat Drink Man Woman (both Academy Award nominees), The Ice Storm, and Ride with the Devil.

 Hope produced Todd Solondz's Cannes Critics' Prize-winning Happiness, which Hope and his partners at Good Machine released themselves when its distributor dropped the film.
 Hope also executive produced Todd Field's In the Bedroom, which earned five Academy Award nominations for Best Picture, Best Actress, Best Actor, Best Supporting Actress, and Best Adapted Screenplay.
 Hope and Schamus brought David Linde in as a partner to Good Machine, in order to start their foreign sales arm, Good Machine International.
 In 2000, the Museum of Modern Art honored Good Machine with a retrospective.
-In 2001, the partners sold the company to Universal.
-Schamus and Linde stayed on and merged the international sales company with USA Films to create Focus Features.
+In 2002, Universal Studios acquired Good Machine and combined it with USA Films to form Focus Features, a new specialty film unit.
+James Schamus and David Linde were named to run the new unit.